ChrstphrHll/npc_gen/students/Josius Iliphar.md

   int: 14
   str: 10
   wis: 13
-track: Assault
-trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
-trait1: Iconoclastic
-trait2: Shallow
 year: 7
+guild: Fiesn
+partyID: 15
 ---
 # Josius Iliphar
 ---
 ### Description
 - 7th year Genasi Rouge in Fiesn
-- curly brunette hair that's parted to the left, Violet Red eyes, and air skin
+- curly brunette hair that's parted to the left, Amber eyes, and air skin
 - Is Iconoclastic and Shallow, and has Kindness as their ideal

 ### Organizations